MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 All plots are ordered based on the goodness of fit order of the results.
 For the histogram this is reflected in the order of the legend.
 For the probability plots and PP plots, these are ordered left to right and top to bottom.

 The histogram is scaled based on the amount of censored data.
 If your censored data is all above your failure data then the histogram bars should line up well with the fitted distributions (assuming you have enough data).
 However, if your censored data is not always greater than the max of your failure data then the heights of the histogram bars will be scaled down and the plot may look incorrect.
 This is to be expected as the histogram is only a plot of the failure data and the totals will not add to 100% if there is censored data.

-.. note:: The confidence intervals shown on the probability plots are not available for Gamma_2P, Gamma_3P, or Beta_2P.
-This library is being actively developed the remaining confidence intervals will be added soon.